Lxncurzy/Aimbot-Script/README.md

 🔥NEW🔥 - This script is outdated, buggy, unsecure, unorganized and old.
 Check out the new version [here](https://github.com/Exunys/Aimbot-V2).

 - *Note*: I, Exunys, have received a lot of feedback about this Aimbot project and by analyzing that a lot of people use this script, I have decided to rewrite this project entirely and implement my modern system for storing, optimizing and tracking.
 The new project is the perfect aimbot script with a very simple system.
-I hopefully have fixed every con about this project in the new script.
+I hopefully have fixed every con a bout this project in the new script.
 Please check it out, read the repository's README.md document and use that version instead of this one.

 **https://github.com/Exunys/Aimbot-V2**